JoeSpizz/Purring-Wolverine-Home/README.md

 # A PURRING WOLVERINE HOME PAGE
  ## Made with React, hosted with Netlify and Supabase

- This 'app' is simply a homepage for my ASMR YouTube channel. [link](https://www.youtube.com/channel/UCa-v-Az44bcKKbx2o1ioOgQ) \
+ This 'app' is simply a homepage for my ASMR YouTube channel.
+[A Purring Wolverine](https://www.youtube.com/channel/UCa-v-Az44bcKKbx2o1ioOgQ)

- CSS/HTML for the "active titles" comes from Umar Farooq [link](https://codepen.io/umarcbs/pen/oNYePEj) that I heavily edited to fit the site. \
+ CSS/HTML for the "active titles" comes from Umar Farooq, [AUYK Font](https://codepen.io/umarcbs/pen/oNYePEj), that I heavily edited to fit the site. \
- Note: Any code (CSS or otherwise) not specifically mentioned as written by someone else was written by me\
+ Note: Any code (CSS or otherwise) not specifically mentioned as written by someone else was written by me

  On the home landing page you will seen an introductory video to both ASMR and my channel.
 As well as a few stylized cards with basic introductory information: About me, What is ASMR, and a Credits card.
-These cards were created using CSS/HTML code from Amit Sheen [link](https://codepen.io/amit_sheen/pen/ZEJdamr?editors=1111) that I tweaked to serve my purposes.
+These cards were created using CSS/HTML code from Amit Sheen, [Rainbow Cards](https://codepen.io/amit_sheen/pen/ZEJdamr?editors=1111), that I tweaked to serve my purposes.

- Most of the links, connected with client-side routing via react-router-dom, are simply 'playlists' of videos I've created that match the categories. \
+ Most of the links, connected with client-side routing via react-router-dom, are simply 'playlists' of videos I've created that match the categories.

  The meditaiton page contains a number of differences from the above stated pattern.
 It uses State to allow you to flip a few of the meditation videos to versions that have sound or not.
-It also contains a small meditation app that I located via reddit. [link](https://www.thisisathing.io/) by Shri Khalpada.
-Permission to embed the app was given 9.5.22 via Reddit direct message. \
+It also contains a small meditation app that I located via reddit.
+[Meditate in 100 seconds](https://www.thisisathing.io/) by Shri Khalpada.
+Permission to embed the app was given 9.5.22 via Reddit direct message.

 The request page is unique as well and takes the most explanation.
-The request data is hosted in a REST API on [link](https://supabase.com/).
+The request data is hosted in a REST API on [Supabase](https://supabase.com/).
 When the page loads requests are pulled and displayed.
-The cards themselves are styled using CSS from Sebi [link](https://codepen.io/DivineBlow/pen/ZEBqNZb) that was edited to fit the site's purposes.
+The cards themselves are styled using CSS from Sebi, [Rotating Cards](https://codepen.io/DivineBlow/pen/ZEBqNZb), that was edited to fit the site's purposes. \
 A new request will add that data to the supabase server and then render it on the page.
 Because supabase itself is having trouble with my project enabling 'real-time' the site was rendering a blank request card.
 By building in a setTimeout reload we worked around this issue.
-It wasn't elegant but for now it's good enough.\
+It wasn't elegant but for now it's good enough.

-The code for the fetch requests was heavily aided by [link](https://www.postman.com/) to ensure the proper syntax was being used.
+The code for the fetch requests was heavily aided by [Postman](https://www.postman.com/) to ensure the proper syntax was being used.